Please note this service does not operate on bank holidays, Good Friday or during Christmas and New Year's weeks.

 NO – CANNOT BE ACCEPTED

-Due to social distancing staff will not be able to assist you in unloading your vehicle, including white goods.
+Due to social distancing staff will not be able to assist you in unloading your vehicle, including white goods and other bulky waste.
 So only bring to the site what you can carry yourself.

 Social distancing rules will remain in place.
 This will limit how many cars can visit at any time, and reduce the through-flow of cars by around 75% compared to normal at this time of year.
 As a result, traffic management will be in place.
 Expect significant queues and only visit the tip if it is essential.